duhrer/2040-stamp-round-carrier-neopixel-demo/README.md

 ### Drag and Drop

 When the device is ready to be reprogrammed, you should see a USB drive for the device.
 Drag the compiled UF2 file onto the USB drive to install the program.
-You'll know this is complete when the startup power check (see above) starts, and when the USB drive disappears.
+You'll know this is complete when the USB drive disappears and the lights start flashing.